So there’s definitely something for you, your school, or your treatment facility.

 Our virtual 2022 Children’s Mental Health Advocacy Conference took place on October 21, and included over 1500 registrants from 49 of the 50 American states, 9 of the 10 Canadian provinces, and a dozen countries across the globe.
 Speakers — including U.S. Senator Chris Murphy, U.S. Representative Ro Khanna, numerous state legislators, and Paris Hilton — focused on current pieces of legislation in the U.S. and Canada aimed at reducing or eliminating punitive, exclusionary, harmful, traumatizing practices, including the Ending PUSHout Act, the Counseling Not Criminalization Act, the Stop Institutional Child Abuse Act, Section 43 of the Criminal Code in Canada, and numerous state bills.
 You can watch the recording of the entire conference here.

-Our next live, virtual, 2-day combined introductory and advanced training on Collaborative & Proactive Solutions with Dr. Greene is on May 4-5, 2023.
+Our next live, virtual, 2-day combined introductory and advanced training on Collaborative & Proactive Solutions with Dr. Greene is on November 16-17, 2023.
 If you can’t join in live, your registration gives you access to the recording.
-Register here!
+Registration opens soon!

-FREEBIES: There are two new videos to help schools reduce reliance on restraint and seclusion.
-The first is a 75-minute instructional video created in collaboration with the Department of Education in the state of Maine.
-The second is the recording of the free webinar offered by Lives in the Balance in May, 2022.
-And here’s the link to a website offering tons of additional free resources.
+FREEBIES: There are three new videos to help schools reduce reliance on restraint and seclusion.
+The newest, just released on April 10, is a 28-minute collaboration between Lives in the Balance and All Brains Belong VT to support the end of restraint and seclusion in Vermont’s schools.
+You can watch that here.
+The second is a 75-minute instructional video created in collaboration with the Department of Education in the state of Maine aimed at helping educators (and not just those in the state of Maine) know what to to instead of restraint and seclusion.
+And the third is the recording of the free webinar on restraint and seclusion offered by Lives in the Balance in May, 2022.
+And here’s the link to our website offering tons of additional free resources.

 CONSULTATION AND TRAINING FOR SCHOOLS AND THERAPEUTIC FACILITIES